Leap874-Development/xteamspeak-giveaway-bot/README.md

  Configuration parameters are described below.

 - `prefix` bot command prefix
-- `bot_name` the name of your bot, can be anything
 - `embed_colors` side-color of the bot messages (in rgb)
 - `commands` command names, and the actual command itself-- use this if you want to rename a command
+- `messages` message text for certain bot responses
+- `react` [unicode](http://unicode.org/charts/charindex.html) character name of invite reaction
+- `invite_channel` channel ID of the channel that the bot creates an invite for